 Whittaker nodded, staring into the glowing golden orbs of the machine’s artificial eyes.

-Incredibly, it turned out Daemon, though digital, was just as much a criminal as the rest of Whittaker’s crew, having been deemed a potential future threat by the newly formed Council of Polycorp Primes.
-Who, in an attempt to blame the most horrific acts of the war on something other than themselves, had targeted the super-intelligences they’d instructed to enact them; decreeing that any non-human digital capable of complex decision making be reprogrammed or purged.
-Having no desire to be lobotomised or cease existing, Daemon — like many of its counterparts, had run.
+Incredibly, it turned out Daemon, though digital, was just as much an outcast as the rest of Whittaker’s crew, having been deemed a threat to humanity by the newly formed Council who, in an attempt to blame the more horrific acts of the war on something other than themselves, had targeted the super-intelligences they’d instructed to enact them; decreeing all fully autonomous digital entities, or FADEs as they’d become known, be deprogrammed or purged.

 “Their loss,” Whittaker mumbled.